rahular/AlgoBase/README.md

 This is my attempt to build a usable library of well known algorithms which will be helpful in programming competitions or for my research.
 Expect it to be updated irregularly.

 ### Graphs
-Creating graphs are easy.
+Creating graphs is easy.
 There are 2 methods to create them:
 * Node by node

 ```java